 WOMEN’S TOP RUNNERS

-Of the 30 women on Iowa’s roster, 21 hail from the Hawkeye State.
-Seven additional states, including Wisconsin (2), Illinois, Indiana, Michigan, Minnesota, Kansas, and Texas are represented, as well as Japan.
-On the men’s side, four of the 17 members are from Iowa.
-Illinois is represented by 7 student-athletes, while Wisconsin is the home of three Hawkeyes.
-Missouri, New York and New Jersey are each represented with one student-athlete.
+Of the 32 women on Iowa’s roster, 23 hail from the Hawkeye State.
+Seven additional states, including Illinois (2), Wisconsin (2), Indiana, Michigan, Minnesota, Kansas, and Texas are represented.
+On the men’s side, ten of the 19 members are from Iowa.
+Illinois is represented by five student-athletes, while Minnesota is the home of two Hawkeyes.
+Colorado and New York are each represented with one student-athlete.

 NEXT UP FOR THE HAWKEYES

-The Hawkeyes head to Lincoln, Nebraska, to compete at the Dirksen-Greeno Invite on Saturday, Sept.
-18.
+The Hawkeyes head to Ann Arbor, Michigan, to compete at the Michigan Open on Friday, September 9th.